BrunoCaseiro/brunocaseiro.github.io/_posts/2025-02-20-Girls-don't-pay-and-neither-do-guys.md

 What I think is happening here is that the application allows paying with the wallet since WalletBalance > CartPrice.
 This is probably one of the first few checks because earlier we tried to buy 0 tickets, and the wallet didn't show.
 This is likely a combination of weak and unordered security checks.

 For example, let's say you check the following things: 1) Is the wallet's balance > 0€?
-If not, you can't buy; 2) Is the wallet's balance greated than the cart's balance?
+If not, you can't buy; 2) Is the wallet's balance greater than the cart's balance?
 If not, you can't buy.
 If yes, proceed.

 This would work.
 Now let's say the checks are performed in the inverse order.
 It first checks if my wallet's balance (0€) is greater than the cart's balance (-4€).
 It is, so I proceed without ever checking if my wallet has more than 0€.
-I can say for sure this is the logic behind the application, but it must be something like this.
+I can't say for sure this is the logic behind the application, but it must be something like this.

 I got over the wallet not displaying problem, and I noticed another request being sent...
 Again, the "qtd" parameter is being set with the value -1.